Azure/fta-azurefoundations/caas-foundations/aks-infra-slideless.md

 * **AWARENESS**: Prometheus is a popular open-source monitoring solution that is frequently used to monitor Kubernetes clusters.
 Customers can find more information on Prometheus [here](https://prometheus.io/docs/introduction/overview/).
 A Prometheus AKS walkthrough is being discussed as IP for FTA.

 ## Business Continuity and Disaster Recovery
-There are several considerations and architectural approaches for achieving a highly available for the AKS cluster.
+There are several considerations and architectural approaches for achieving a high available for the AKS cluster.

 > **GUIDE** [Walkthrough: Best Practices for BC/DR for AKS](https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-multi-region)